-I give this cookie one of my highest recommendations.
+I give these Frosted Orange Cookies one of my highest recommendations.
 It's hard to describe how good they are and what a great way to get that Vitamin C in (sort of)!

 - 1 large navel orange

-- 1/4 C shortening
+- ¼ C shortening

-- 1/4 C butter, softened
+- ¼ C butter, softened

 - 1 C sugar

-- 1/2 tsp vanilla
+- ½ teaspoon vanilla

-- 1/2 C milk
+- ½ C milk

 - 2 C all-purpose flour

-- 1 tsp baking powder
+- 1 teaspoon baking powder

-- 1/2 tsp baking soda
+- ½ teaspoon baking soda

-- 1/2 tsp salt
+- ½ teaspoon salt

-- 1 1/4 C powdered sugar
+- 1 ¼ C powdered sugar

-- 1 tbsp butter, melted
+- 1 tablespoon butter, melted

-- 1/8 tsp vanilla
+- ⅛ teaspoon vanilla

 - Preheat the oven to 350° and line two baking sheets with parchment paper.

-Score the orange into quarters, then remove the peel.
+- Score the orange into quarters, then remove the peel.
 Use a knife to remove the white pith from the orange peel and also scrape as much as possible off of the outside of the peeled orange.
 Quarter the orange and put it and the orange peel into a blender.
 Cover and puree until smooth, about 2 minutes (it will have a little pulp and orange zest still).

-In a mixing bowl, cream the shortening, butter, sugar and vanilla.
+- In a mixing bowl, cream the shortening, butter, sugar and vanilla.
 Beat in the milk and 6 tablespoons of the blended orange mixture.
 Combine the flour, baking powder, baking soda and salt in a bowl.
 Add to the cream mixture and blend until completely combined.

-Drop by heaping teaspoonfuls 2" apart onto one of the baking sheets.
+- Drop by heaping teaspoonfuls 2" apart onto one of the baking sheets.
 Bake for 12-13 minutes or until the edges are lightly browned.
 Remove immediately to wire racks to cool.

 Tips and Stuff: